Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Clockwork Mansion
 Welcome to hell.
-Getting to the end of the dungeon is quite straightforward enough, you can find tons of walkthrough for that and you can be in and out in 10 min.
-The issue we have here is that we need to visit every room from map completion (except the most top-right which is impossible).
-I honestly don't have any advice for this, it's trial and error.
+Getting to the end of the dungeon is quite straightforward, you can find tons of walkthrough for that and you can be in and out in less than 5 min.
+The issue we have here is that we need to visit every rooms for map completion (except the most top-right which is impossible).
+I honestly don't have any advices for this, it's trial and error.
 If you get stuck in a room, wait for a bit and touch the ghostly apparition to be taken back at the entrance.
 Good luck.

 ![](https://media.retroachievements.org/Badge/153488.png) [Boss X (10)](https://retroachievements.org/achievement/108433)
 _Defeat Chimera in Clockwork Mansion_